DataZombies/DBi/readme.md

 # DataZombie's DBi v0.1
 (pronounced Debi)

-WebSQL database initialization, database schema tool and storage management

-## DBi handles all the work of creating an iOS or Safari WebSQL database as well as local and session storage.
+## DBi handles all the work of creating an iOS or Safari WebSQL database and manages local/session storages.

 DBi creates...